Aayushk333/Automatic-Image-Captioning-using-CNNs/README.md

 In this project, transfer learning has been used to extract features from images.
 The pre-trained model used is the ResNet model which is a model trained on ImageNet dataset [9].
 It has the power of classifying upto 1000 classes.
 ResNet model has skip connections which means the gradients can flow from one layer to another.
 This means the gradients can also backpropagate easily and hence ResNet model does not suffer from vanishing gradient problem.
 Figure 2 shows the architecture of the ResNet model.

 <img src="Image/ResNet Architecture.png" style="width:800px;height:300px;">

+The whole ResNet model has not been trained from scratch.
+The Convolutional base has been used as a feature extractor.
+After the convolutional base, a Global average pooling layer has been used to reduce the size of the activation map.
+Global Average Pooling takes a single channel at a time and averages all the values in that channel to convert it into a single value.
+The convolutional base produces an activation map of (7,7,2048).
+The Global Average Pooling layer takes the average of 7*7 (=49) pixels across all the 2048 channels and reduces the size of the activation map to (1,1,2048).
+So given an image, the model converts it into 2048 dimensional vector.
+These feature vectors are generated for all the images of the training set and later will be sent to the final image captioning model to make predictions.
+Similarly we encode all the test images and save their 2048 length vectors on the disk to be used later.